 The Directors of the Company are covered by the CRH group Directors and Officers Liability insurance.
 The insurance provides indemnity in respect of claims made against the Directors and Officers and/or employees of CRH for any actual alleged error, misstatement, omission, wrongful act, breach of duty or misleading statement for which cover applies.

 Future developments

 The Directors do not anticipate any major change in the nature of the Company's business in the foreseeable future.
+See Events after the balance sheet date section below.

 Financial instruments